Table of Contents

 Aging is associated with vitreous degeneration.
 The most common age-related disorders of the lens include:

 - Posterior capsular calcification

 Patients with elevated blood pressure develop pathophysiological changes in the retinal circulation.
 In the initial stages, vasoconstrictive changes predominate.
 In cases of acute elevation of blood pressure, reversible vasoconstriction occurs in blood vessels.
 There is increased narrowing of the retinal arterioles due to arteriolar wall spasm.
-If there is persistent hypertension, the retinal blood vessels become thickened, and hyperplasia of the media wall can develop, with exudative vascular changes and necrosed and damaged endothelium.
+If there is persistent hypertension or severe hypertension, the retinal blood vessels become thickened and hyperplasia of the media wall can develop, with exudative vascular changes and necrosed and damaged endothelium.
 Hyaline degeneration is also often seen.

 Hypertensive retinopathy can progress to an exudative stage with: